|

-Fig.1: Swedish ice skates, 1st quarter of XIXth century
+Fig.1: Swedish ice skates, 1st quarter of 19th century

 1899 in the other one.
-See details 2a and 2b.
+See details 1a and 1b.
 It is assumed that the skates

-were produced in 1825 and that a new platform was made in 1899 when it was
+have been made in 1825 and that one platform was replaced in 1899 when it was

 completely worn out.
 The blades are taller at the front than at the rear.